maciejdluzen/hotelreservation/README.md

 Click the following url to access the web application: https://hotelreservationmaciejd.herokuapp.com

-**You may encounter the Heroku error at the first time, when entering the web page (error may occure up to 3 times) - it that case, please refresh the browser**
+**You may encounter the Heroku error at the first time, when entering the web page (error may occur up to 3 times) - in that case, please refresh the browser**

 #### Overview of the functionalities